EPA unveils strategy to regulate toxic ‘forever chemicals’

 Legislation passed by the House would set a national drinking water standard for PFAS and direct the EPA to develop discharge limits for a range of industries suspected of releasing PFAS into the water.
 The bill has stalled in the Senate.

-While Regan welcomes congressional action, he said the EPA has authority to act on its own.
+“We’ve known about PFAS and its dangerous effects for years, and today, the federal government made a commitment to the American people that these chemicals cannot be ignored any longer,” she said.

-“You know, PFAS contamination has been devastating communities for decades now, even before we knew how dangerous these chemicals were,” he told the AP.
+Even with EPA action, Congress still must approve legislation to regulate and clean up PFAS, Dingell said.
+“It’s time for the Senate to act,” she said.

-A former North Carolina environmental regulator who took over as the EPA head in March, Regan said he saw firsthand in his home state how dangerous PFAS can be.
+Regan, a former North Carolina environmental regulator who took over as the EPA head in March, said he saw firsthand in his home state how dangerous PFAS can be.

 As North Carolina’s top environmental official, Regan led negotiations that resulted in the cleanup of the Cape Fear River, which has been dangerously contaminated by PFAS industrial compounds that were released for decades from a manufacturing plant run by a spinoff of chemical giant DuPont.

-“I spent time with families in their communities, talking to them about the fears and worries that they had,” said Regan, who was set to announce the EPA actions Monday at a news conference in Raleigh.
+“I spent time with families in their communities, talking to them about the fears and worries that they had,” said Regan, who was set to speak at a news conference Monday in Raleigh.
 “I spent time talking to mothers who were concerned about potential long-term impacts to their children, caregivers who were wondering if terminal illnesses of their loved ones were connected” to the PFAS release from the Fayetteville Works plant.

 “So there is a real sense of urgency,” he added.
 “And in North Carolina, we moved forward.
 We followed the law and the science, and we held the polluter accountable.”